 Another key part of improving the performance through managing work pressure is to align the work of your team with your stakeholders’ goals.

 You want your team to be working on things that your own boss cares about, as well as other people in your organisation.
+Linking individual and team performance objectives to organisational goals can be one way to achieve this.

 When you are the only person putting pressure on your team, eventually team members may question whether the pressure is real.
 They may believe that you’re the only one who cares about the work.